xiazeyu/infomall-org-uva/content/en/docs/staff/fleischer/index.md

 who is a part of the Computing for Global Challenges program of the Biocomplexity Institute at the University of Virginia.
-His interests include leveraging artificial intelligence to analyze and predict timeseries; he also uses high performance computing to conduct geospatial AI predictions.
+His interests include leveraging artificial intelligence to analyze timeseries; he also uses high performance computing to conduct geospatial AI predictions.
  {{% /pageinfo %}}